Average Salaries and Cost of Living in Germany

 Property Prices

 Just like rents, German property prices vary significantly between regions and towns.
-For example, in June 2024, the average apartment price per square meter in the formerly heavy-industrial Dortmund (the eighth largest German city with a population of 600 thousand located in Western Germany) was around 2,600 euros (source: Engel & Völkers).
-Compare this with ca 9,070 euros per square meter (the same source as before) in notoriously expensive Munich (the capital of the southern federal state of Bavaria and the third largest German town with a population of 1.5 million).
+For example, in Q3 2024, the average apartment price per square meter in the formerly heavy-industrial Dortmund (the eighth largest German city with a population of 600 thousand located in Western Germany) was under 2,600 euros (source: Engel & Völkers).
+Compare this with over 9,000 euros per square meter (the same source as before) in notoriously expensive Munich (the capital of the southern federal state of Bavaria and the third largest German town with a population of 1.5 million).
 It goes without saying that a new or newly renovated apartment in one of Munich’s prime locations will cost you a lot more than 10K euros per square meter.
 As of Q1 2024, the average price per square meter to buy an apartment in Germany was just under 3,150 euros (source: Statista).
 Thus, 3,150 euros per square meter should buy a decent apartment in most parts of Germany with the exception of the largest and the most expensive cities like Munich, Frankfurt, Hamburg, Stuttgart, Dusseldorf or Berlin.

 Transportation

 Germany’s public transportation system in and around towns is extremely reliable, efficient and reasonably priced, especially if you buy discounted monthly, quarterly or yearly travel cards.
 Commuting costs are tax deductible and that is also true when using one’s own car.
-When doing a tax return, people driving their own car to work can deduct 30-38 cent per kilometre whereas one litre of gasoline and diesel cost around 1.75 and 1.63 euros, respectively (as of July 30th, 2024).
+When doing a tax return, people driving their own car to work can deduct 30-38 cent per kilometre whereas one litre of gasoline and diesel cost around 1.66 and 1.56 euros, respectively (as of December 6th, 2024).
 Used cars in Germany are among the least expensive in Europe.

 Food, Clothing and Other Costs